Is Your Dog’s Poop Normal?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-If you, too, like to see what’s coming off the production line, keep in mind that consistency is the number one thing you should see.
-Stools should generally have the same color, size, and texture every time.
+Wondering what does healthy dog poop look like?
+Consistency is the number-one thing you should see.
+Dog stool should generally have the same color, size, and texture every time.
 Abnormalities in your dog’s poop color and consistency may indicate an underlying health problem.

 1. Streaks of bright red blood and/or mucus.

 When red mucus discoloration appears on the surface of a mostly normal, formed dog stool, it’s generally caused by inflammation in the large intestine where mucus on the dog poop is secreted to help protect the intestinal lining.
 While bloody mucus in dog stool does not necessarily indicate an emergency, it’s a good idea to keep a close eye out for further changes in their behavior and stool.

 This type may or may not feature streaks of blood, and is often referred to as a “cow patty” or “soft-serve ice cream.”
 As with the previous type, red blood indicates inflammation and bleeding in the colon, but does not necessarily mean your pet is bleeding internally.
 This type of poop is slightly more concerning than the last because the stool is softer, however, it’s generally not life-threatening as long as improvement happens within 24 to 48 hours and there are no other causes for concern.
 If your dog is acting normally otherwise — eating well, not vomiting, good attitude — you can take a wait-and-see approach.